 Peggy and her husband, John, moved to Ketchum in 1997.
 Their three children were born in Ketchum and attend Community School: Blair (Class of 2016), Hayden (Class of 2018) and Wilson (Class of 2022).

 After college at UCSD, she worked in San Francisco in advertising before becoming involved in special events for nonprofit organizations.
 Locally, she has been active with St. Luke’s Wood River Medical Center, serving on both the auxiliary and foundation boards as well as on the Sun Valley Figure Skating Club Board.

 Over the past seven years, Peggy has been involved with Community School as a room parent and has co-chaired the Annual Fund, achieving the goal of 100% participation for two years.

 Guy and Mia Cherp moved to Sun Valley in 2006, staying three years before moving to Omaha, Nebraska.
 But in 2011, they moved back to Sun Valley to raise their kids.
 Guy and Mia have two children at the Community School: Grace (Class of 2017) and Henry (Class of 2019).
 They also have a third child, Frances (age 9).

 Guy is the vice president of operations for Cox Communications and a member of the senior leadership team for Cox markets throughout the central US.
 He has worked in a number of operating roles for several Cox companies in his over 20 years with Cox.
 Guy graduated from the University of Colorado with a degree in Economics and Environmental Conservation.

 Bill and his wife, Michelle, have kept a home in Ketchum since 2007.
 In 2011, they moved to the Wood River Valley full-time from Santa Monica to place their children at Community School.
 They have two daughters, Avery (age 10) and Alexandra (age 8), and a son, Billy (age 5).

 Bill has been active in the international art market for twenty years.
-His business, headquartered in Los Angeles, focuses on investment niches in the contemporary art marketplace and works with private collections, foundations and museums.
+His business and gallery, headquartered in Los Angeles, focuses on investment niches in the contemporary art marketplace and works with private collections, foundations and museums.
 Bill is a 1988 graduate of the E. Claiborne Robins School of Business at the University of Richmond.